mengis21/solar-challenge-week0/REPORT.md

 ## 10. Acknowledgements
 - References: Day1–Day3 tutorials (used as guidance only), KAIM instructions and sample blueprint.

-Convert this file to PDF for final submission after adding screenshots.
+Convert this file to PDF for final submission.